As margins shrink, fund managers are improving efficiency and driving costs down while making it easier to work and collaborate without boundaries.

 While the core function and purpose of an RMS has remained in many ways the same over the last few decades, the technology itself is being shaped by many macro trends, tech innovations, and more.

 In the timeline above, you’ll notice the phases of innovation have broadly influenced how we define success in the modern RMS landscape.
-Funds should expect their RMS to face the reality of hybrid working, mobile device proliferation, demands for integrated idea generation, and more.
+Funds should expect their RMS to face the reality of hybrid working, mobile device proliferation, demands for integrated idea generation, and innovations in generative AI.

 In a term, operational alpha.
-Many asset managers turn to a research management system to help streamline idea generation and research, standardize workflows, track consumption, enhance compliance, and improve team collaboration.
+Many asset managers turn to a research management system to help streamline idea generation and research, standardize workflows, enhance compliance, and improve team collaboration.
 It brings clarity and focus.

 It’s easy to learn from wins and losses that entered the portfolio.
 What about ideas that weren’t acted upon?
 Many funds realize they can and should be getting as much feedback as possible, as quickly as possible, so they can make sure they are always improving.
 By creating a system of record, a modern RMS provides insights across the board.